GaloisInc/daedalus/docs-src/source/tutorial/getting-started.rst

     :language: DaeDaLus
     :linenos:

-You may notice that this specification does not perform any *validation* of the image data -- later, we'll discuss the pros and cons of including validation in parsers, and some strategies for deciding whether or not that is best left to other parts of the application consuming the formatted data.
-For now, let's break down this example to understand the building blocks of parser specifications.
+Note that this specification only specifies the format's data layout and does not perform any validation of the image data (such as checking whether the color values don't exceed the declared maximum value).
+Later, we’ll discuss the pros and cons of including validation in parsers and some strategies for deciding whether or not that is best left to other parts of the application consuming the formatted data.
+For now, let’s break down this example to understand the building blocks of parser specifications.